ruiliu-psy/website/example/irasa.md

 {% include image src="/assets/img/example/irasa/example.png" %}

 ## Extracting spectral features from human ECoG data

+Now we will work on the example of a ECoG dataset [(Stolk et al. 2019)](https://elifesciences.org/articles/48065).
+This adaptive approach allows defining rhythm frequency bands on a participant-by-participant basis (e.g., alpha and beta frequency bands), avoiding having to rely on canonical frequency bands that may not accurately capture the neural phenomena of interest in each individual.
 To run this example, download S5_raw_segmented.mat from the [OSF repository](https://osf.io/z4hfm/).
 Additionally, download S5_lh.pial used to localize rhythmic activity in the sensorimotor cortex in a next step.

+- Read in and preprocess the data

     % load the raw raw data
     load('S5_raw_segmented.mat')